1. Enforcing a child maintenance decision

 How you enforce, change or make a decision depends on:

 - where your ex-partner lives

 The UK has a Reciprocal Enforcement of Maintenance Orders (REMO) agreement with a number of other countries.
 Courts in ‘REMO countries’ can enforce child maintenance decisions made by UK courts.

 Child maintenance decisions made in Scotland or Northern Ireland

 The process is different if you want to enforce a child maintenance decision that was originally made in Scotland or Northern Ireland.

 St Andrew’s House

-Contact the Northern Ireland Courts and Tribunals Service for advice on how to enforce a child maintenance if one parent lives abroad.
+Contact the Northern Ireland Courts and Tribunals Service for advice.

 Business Development and Services Division